nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

   E.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * Some parameters of certain commands have constraints on the acceptable inputs. <br>
-  You can refer to the [List of acceptable values](#list-of-acceptable-values) section below for more details.
+  You can refer to the [List of Acceptable Values](#list-of-acceptable-values) section below for more details.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   E.g. if the command specifies `help 123`, it will be interpreted as `help`.